Heyjuke58/cli/README.md

 # Boilerplate CLI

-Automation script that adds python boilerplate code for writing a comman line interface (cli).
+Automation script that adds python boilerplate code for writing a command line interface (cli).
 The files ``argument_parser.py`` and ``main.py`` will be added to a target directory if they do not exist yet.
 Otherwise the script will fail.

 ## How to setup